cakedoggg/haid-moderation-project/README.md

   return discard.peek();
 }
 ```
 In Swift, however, I implemented Deck as an array of Cards, and not a stack.
 I later did create my own Stack class, but I only used this to create the Main Pile which played cards are pushed onto.
-Going back to my original point, Error handling is swift can be very simple, especially if you take advantage of the **guard** keyword, which traps invalid parameters from being passed to a method.
+Going back to my original point, error handling is Swift can be very simple, especially if you take advantage of the **guard** keyword, which traps invalid parameters from being passed to a method.
 ```Swift
 func dealCard() throws -> Card  {
         guard numDealt < Deck.count-1 else{